vuyiswamatyila/Explore-US-Bikeshare-Data/README.md

 To complete the project, I used the following software:

 1. Text editor.
 You can use any text editor of your choice.
 I used Visual Studio Code to write the python code.
-2. Jupyter notebook - to test each module of the project
+2. Jupyter notebook - to test each module of the project.
+[Installation instructions](https://jupyter.readthedocs.io/en/latest/install.html)
 3. Terminal application (Windows OS) - to test the full project before submission.

-### REFERENCES
+### RESOURCES

 1. https://docs.python.org/3/library/exceptions.html